 Indiana State, which led 38-31 at halftime, improved its record to 24-0 and 14-0 in the Missouri Valley Conference.
 Southern Illinois fell to 12-11 overall and 6-7 in the conference.

-Illinois 81, Wisconsin 64

-CHAMPAIGN, Ill. - Illinois, placing five players in double figures, scored an easy 81-64 win over Wisconsin, handing the slumping Badgers their ninth straight loss in Big Ten basketball play Thursday night.
+Illinois 81, Wisconsin 64 CHAMPAIGN, Ill. - Illinois, placing five players in double figures, scored an easy 81-64 win over Wisconsin, handing the slumping Badgers their ninth straight loss in Big Ten basketball play Thursday night.

-Illinois rolled to a 40-25 halftime lead in the sloppily played game, with both teams combining for 31 fouls in the first half.
+Illinois rolled to a 40-25 half-time lead in the sloppily played game, with both teams combining for 31 fouls in the first half.
 The balanced Illini attack was led by Mark Smith with 14 points.
 Rob Judson scored 13 with Neil Bresnahan adding 12 and James Griffin and Eddie Johnson each collecting 10.

-💓 Michigan 78, NU 67

-ANN ARBOR, Mich. - Michigan's freshman guard Keith Smith led all scorers with a career-high 22 points Thursday night to pace the Wolverines to a 78-67 Big Ten basketball triumph over Northwestern.
+Michigan 78, NU 67 ANN ARBOR, Mich. - Michigan's freshman guard Keith Smith led all scorers with a career-high 22 points Thursday night to pace the Wolverines to a 78-67 Big Ten basketball triumph over Northwestern.
 Michigan, 7-6 in conference play and 13-8 overall, led only 43-42 midway through the second half before Smith sparked a 16-3 blitz that put the game away.

-WHAT'S WRONG WITH THESE KIDS AT NOTRE DAME - THEY WANT TO ELIMINATE PARIETALS.
-IT'S BAD ENOUGH THEY

 Molarity

-GOT TO HAVE RULES-IT'S A PART OF LIFE.
-WHY, WHEN I WENT THERE IN THE FORTIES ヺ - FIRST GIRLS -THEN 24 HOUR VISITATION -NEXT THING YOU'LL KNOW
+DON'T THEY KNOW THEY'VE GOT TO HAVE RULES-IT'S A PART OF LIFE.
+WHY, WHEN I WENT THERE IN THE FORTIES WE HAD RESPECT FOR RULES AND AUTHORITY

+= -FIRST GIRLS -THEN 24 HOUR VISITATION -NEXT THING YOU'LL KNOW THEY'LL HAVE SEX IN THE HALLWAYS!